slatedocs/slate/source/includes/inkling-guide/_concepts.html.md

 Estimators are used for larger outcome sets.
 You would specify `is estimator` on your concept if you are estimating a value in a very large range, potentially near infinite range.
 Estimators are often used for control.
 For example, if you need to turn a dial a certain amount, the AI has to return the direction and how much the dial is being turned.
 Your AI is estimating both of those from a potentially nearly-infinite range and returning the most likely combination.

-###### Determining Concept Statements
+## Determining Concept Statements

 Determining what concepts to teach may take time.
 You can use mental models to work out what concepts need.
 After you've created your mental model, you can write your schemas (input and output) as well as your concepts.
 You need to:

 * pick a descriptive name for your concept.
 * determine whether it is a `classifier` or `estimator`
 * know where it comes in the mental model, and list any concepts that come before it.
-* for more information on the concept statement see [Concept Reference][4].

 Every concept is trained by a curriculum.
-For more information about curricula, refer to [curricula and lessons][3].

-We suggest you check out all of our examples and tutorials to build your understanding of how to extract concepts out of your problems to enhance the training of your BRAINs.
+Which will be covered next.

+For more information on the concept statement, see the [Concept Reference][1].

-[1]: #concept-reference
+[1]: ./inkling-reference.html#concept
 [2]: https://en.wikipedia.org/wiki/Tetris
-[3]: #curricula-and-lessons
-[4]: #concept-reference